 Gold and silver prices slipped in the week gone by amid strength in the dollar index and strength in the global equities.
 Upbeat US corporate earning supported the dollar and global equities.
 The dollar index tested a fresh three and a half month high last week, experts said.

-“We expect both the precious metals to remain steady and weakness in the dollar continue to support prices.
-Gold has support at $1896-1884 per troy ounce and resistance at $1914-1933 per troy ounce,” Manoj Kumar Jain, Director, Head-Commodity & Currency Research at Prithvifinmart Commodity Research said.
+“We expect both the precious metals to remain volatile this week ahead of the US Federal Reserve monetary policy meeting and the US Fed stance on interest rates and inflation.
+Gold is expected to hold $1,800 on a closing basis this week.
+Gold has support at $1,792-1,778, while resistance is at $1,814-1,828 per troy ounce,” Manoj Kumar Jain, Director, Head-Commodity & Currency Research, Prithvifinmart Commodity Research, said.

-Ravindra Rao, CMT, EPAT, VP- Head Commodity Research at Kotak Securities.
+Expert: Ravindra Rao, CMT, EPAT, VP-Head Commodity Research, Kotak Securities

 Amit Khare, AVP- Research Commodities, Ganganagar Commodities Limited